paleo-data/paleo-data.github.io/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 _If possible, include steps to reproduce the behavior, e.g.:_
 1. Go to '...'
-2. Click on '....'
+1. Click on '....'
-3. Scroll down to '....'
+1. Scroll down to '....'
-4. See error
+1. See error

 **Expected behavior**
-_Inlude a clear and concise description of what you expected to happen._
+_Include a clear and concise description of what you expected to happen._

 **Screenshots**
 _If applicable, add screenshots to help explain the problem._